Higher Education Opportunity Act (HEOA) Compliance Policy

 - The computing staff periodically briefs members of the Student Senate about copyright, illegal file sharing, and related issues.

-- York College’s policies and procedures concerning the Digital Millennium Copyright Act and our response to infringement claims are published on York College’s Information Security Community site.
+- York College’s policies and procedures concerning the Digital Millennium Copyright Act and our response to infringement claims are published on the LTS Help site.

 Plans to “Effectively Combat” the Unauthorized Distribution of Copyrighted Material